Skip to main content

 Manual Review Required

-• RAG pipelines — Retrieval chains should be converted to use the built-in knowledge base or reimplemented as tools
+• RAG pipelines: retrieval chains should be converted to use the built-in retrieval or reimplemented as tools

-• Tracing integrations — Remove LangSmith or custom tracing code (replaced by built-in observability)
+• Tracing integrations: remove LangSmith or custom tracing code once built-in Connic observability replaces it

 The Migration Report Is Your Roadmap

 The CLI generates a MIGRATION_REPORT.md that lists every agent migrated, every tool extracted, and every item that needs manual attention.
 Treat it as a checklist.
-Work through it item by item, run connic lint after each change, and you will know exactly when you are done.
+Work through it item by item, run connic lint after each change, and you'll know exactly when you're done.

 The Connic Project Structure